 How do Icelandic people celebrate the Christmas season?

 Visiting Iceland for Christmas is a wonderful experience.
-Twinkling lights and Christmas trees decorate the streets and houses, brightening the wintry nights.
+Twinkling lights and Christmas trees decorate the streets and houses of Iceland in December, brightening the wintry nights.
 There is pretty much always snow on the ground and plenty of festive cheer.

 As mentioned, the main day for celebrating Christmas is Christmas Eve or December 24th.
 This means that December 23rd becomes the night before Christmas.
 This is when the shops and markets are busiest.